 Open Enrollment is the annual period of time when people can enroll in or change their health insurance for the next calendar year.
 If you miss Open Enrollment or would like to change your plan outside of this time frame, you have to wait for a qualifying event, like getting married, having a baby, or losing health coverage.
 For more information on qualifying events, head here.

-Open Enrollment typically runs from November 1 to December 15 every year, but this also depends on your state.
-(For example: New York’s Open Enrollment period extends until January 31.)
+For 2022, health insurance Open Enrollment typically runs from November 1 to January 15 every year, but this also depends on your state.
+(For example: New York’s Open Enrollment period ends December 31.)

 What is the Medicare Annual Election Period?